bulganonur/PassDepot/FuturePlans.md

 - Maximized window should zero window rounding (edges look ugly)
 - Maybe change some of the database queries with DisplayDepot queries
 - Fix clang warnings (this might also resolve window dragging issue on debian)
+- Disable window drag when input fields and buttons are hovered(consider disabling window drag completely other than via titlebar)